cklosowski/doculens/README.md

-# Documentation Image Scanner
+# DocuLens

-This tool scans documentation websites using their sitemap and searches for specific images based on OCR text recognition, image URLs, and alt text.
-It's particularly useful for finding and tracking documentation screenshots that need updating.
+DocuLens is a powerful documentation image scanner that helps you find and track documentation screenshots that need updating.
+Using advanced OCR technology and smart caching, it efficiently scans your documentation website and identifies images based on their content, URLs, and alt text.

 ## Features